-Students are expected to make payments required by their school payment plan due date which is usually due on the 15th of every month.
+Students are expected to make payments by their school payment plan due date which is onthe 15th of every month.
 Students who fall behind in tuition payments are contacted by the financial aid office and attempts are made to collect current and past due balances.
-When a student graduates or withdraws from enrollment, a final billing statement is sent to the student.
+When a student graduates or withdraws from enrollment, a final billing statement is sent to the tudent.
 Attempts are made to collect delinquent balances, and after 180 days of non-payment, the student's account is referred to an outside collection agency.